tytsxai/telegram-ui-components/README.md

 - **GitHub Codespaces**: Launch a codespace from the repository page to develop in a fully configured cloud environment.

 ## Deployment
-Run `npm run build`, then deploy the generated `dist/` folder to any static host (e.g., Vercel, Netlify, Cloudflare Pages) or serve it with your preferred Node/edge runtime.
+Run `npm run build:prod` (or `npm run check:env` before `npm run build`), then deploy the generated `dist/` folder to any static host (e.g., Vercel, Netlify, Cloudflare Pages) or serve it with your preferred Node/edge runtime.
 Ensure the environment variables for Supabase are configured in your hosting platform.
 This is an SPA; configure a rewrite so `/auth` and `/share/:token` route back to `index.html` (see `docs/ops-runbook.md`).
 Bundled rewrites: `public/_redirects` (Netlify/Cloudflare Pages), `netlify.toml`, and `vercel.json`.

 ## 质量门禁与运维